slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > Persuaders: Use simplicity, repetition, emotion, habit, aspirations, visual communication, and other tools of persuasion to program other people and themselves.
 This group is about 1% of the population and effectively control the word-thinkers of the world.

 3 types of man: spectators, the dabblers and the men in the arena.

+- Stupidity is the cost of intelligence operating in a complex environment.
+It’s almost inevitable

 As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.